azuredevcollege/trainingdays/day6/challenges/challenge4.md

 Successfully tagged ozgurozturknetmysql:v1
 ```

 Done.
 Images are ready.
-It's time to run our application but first let's create a new bridge network.
-Our php web site will access to mysql database by its name.
+It's time to run our fancy crm application but first let's create a new bridge network.
+Web contaier should access to mysql database container via its name.
 Therefore, these containers must be able to resolve each others name.

 Type:
 ```shell